Skip to main content

 2

-Eventually, the woman he proposed to & married, several years later, got pregnant.
-The thought of having a kid while still writing the book terrified him into finishing it before the pregnancy did.
+Eventually, his girlfriend, then fiancee, then wife, got pregnant.
+The thought of having a kid while still writing the book terrified him into finishing it off before the pregnancy did.

 And one can see the impact looking at his archives.
-You do not need advanced statistics to see a change ~2016–2017.2
+You do not need advanced statistics to see a change ~2016–2017 in the posting rate.
+(And this is neglecting that the later WBW posts are often short; counting words & illustrations would probably show a larger loss.)

 Anonymous